Timberwolves vs. Thunder: Betting Trends, Record ATS, Home/Road Splits

 Timberwolves vs. Thunder: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Minnesota Timberwolves are 5.5-point favorites heading into an NBA Playoffs Play-In matchup against the Oklahoma City Thunder at Target Center on Friday, starting at 9:30 PM ET on ESPN.
-The matchup's over/under is set at 228.5.
+The Minnesota Timberwolves are 5.5-point favorites heading into an NBA Play-In Tournament matchup against the Oklahoma City Thunder at Target Center on Friday, starting at 9:30 PM ET on ESPN.
+The matchup has a point total of 228.5.

 Timberwolves vs. Thunder Odds & Info